Leaving seat up least of men's problems

 The purpose of Global Handwashing Day is to create awareness and understanding about the importance of handwashing with soap as an effective and affordable way to prevent diseases and save lives.

-OCS and Cannon Hygiene managing director, Gareth Marriott, says 95 percent of people who use a public toilet say they have washed their hands, but in reality, one in five people don’t.
+OCS and Cannon Hygiene managing director, Gareth Marriott, says 95 percent of people who use a public toilet say they have washed their hands, but in reality, one in five people don’t

 In addition, the majority of people don’t wash their hands for long enough.
 In most cases, people wash their hands for just 11 seconds, however, the World Health Organization recommends no less then 30 seconds.

-Mr Marriott says if everyone washed their hands properly, and with soap, they’re doing their bit to help prevent the spread of disease.
+After using the bathroom, a person has an average 200 million bacteria per square inch on each hand.
+If everyone washed their hands properly, and with soap, they’re doing their bit to help prevent the spread of disease.

 Best practice tips for Handwashing to prevent the spread of germs: